iamamutt/datavyur/README.md

 ```

 Next, point to a directory containing `.csv` data that has been
-previously exported using the script `datavyu2csv.rb`.
-The example below
+previously exported using the script `datavyu2csv.rb` (see the section
-uses the internal package data directory for demonstration purposes.
+“Exporting Datavyu `.opf` files” below).
+This example uses the internal
+package data directory for demonstration purposes.

 ``` r
 ex_data_dir <- datavyur_internal_data()